 Proving Truck Driver Fatigue

-If you were involved in an accident with a commercial truck, our experienced trucking accident lawyers will be able to show if truck driver fatigue was the cause of your accident.
+If you were involved in an accident with a commercial truck, our experienced trucking accident lawyers at Stevenson Klotz Injury Lawyers will be able to show if truck driver fatigue was the cause of your accident.
 You must contact our attorneys immediately following your trucking accident so that we can issue a spoliation letter to obtain critical evidence to prove your case.

 For example, the “black box” of a commercial truck should have a record of specific information such as when the car was stopped when it was driven, GPS records, the speed of the truck, and more.
 Additionally, our experienced attorneys will also need to obtain the daily logbooks of the truck driver and trucking company to see the hours that the truck driver operated the vehicle and when they rested.
 All of this vital information is essential to ensuring that you receive the compensation you deserve.